-The best types of auction items are things that your supporters will be willing to spend a good amount of money on, whether it’s a physical gift or a memorable experience.
+The best types of auction items are those that your supporters will be willing to spend a good amount of money on, whether it’s a physical gift or a memorable experience.
 In other words, items should be worth significantly more to your supporters than their typical retail value.
 After all, that is how you turn a profit from your event!

 Here, we’ve divided our favorite auction items by category (such as type of auction or type of organization).
 However, it’s important to note that if a particular item catches your eye, it can very well be used for whichever type of auction you’re hosting.

-Live auctions are likely the most popular form of a charity auction, and for good reason.
-These high-energy, interactive events are one of the most effective ways to truly engage with your donors while simultaneously raising a ton of money for your cause.
+Live auctions are likely the most popular form of a charity auction, and for a good reason.
+These high-energy, interactive events are among the most effective ways to truly engage with your donors while simultaneously raising a ton of money for your cause.
 Let’s walk through a few of our favorite items for live charity auctions:

 This is one of the most popular choices for auctions of all shapes and sizes.
-That’s because many individuals are willing to shell out thousands of dollars for a fantastic vacation, but you can usually obtain these packages for much less by forming partnerships with businesses involved or working with a consignment service.
+That’s because many individuals are willing to shell out thousands of dollars for a fantastic vacation.
+Still, you can usually obtain these packages for much less by forming partnerships with businesses working with a consignment service.
 Be sure to include plane tickets, hotel gift certificates, and a fun adventure to partake in at the destination.
 If social distancing guidelines and travel restrictions are in place, be sure to offer a package that offers flexible scheduling options.

 Bidding on artwork at a charity auction is very common.
 This idea, however, brings the experience a few notches further!
 Invite a well-known and talented artist to create a unique piece of art at your event while guests watch in real-time.
-Not only will the winner receive a beautiful piece of artwork, but it’s also a powerful memento of a very special night.
+Not only will the winner receive a beautiful piece of artwork, but it’s also a powerful memento of an extraordinary night.